AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/salesforce-marketing-cloud.md

 In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the [!UICONTROL Sources] workspace.
 The [!UICONTROL Catalog] screen displays a variety of sources for which you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
-Alternatively, you can find the specific source you wish to work with using the search option.
+You can also use the search bar to narrow down the displayed connectors.

 Under the [!UICONTROL Marketing automation] category, select **[!UICONTROL Salesforce Marketing Cloud]** and then select **[!UICONTROL Set up]**.